OPC UA Enabling Plug & Produce - Report from OPC Day Finland 2019

 OPC Day Finland 2019 was again a successful event, which brought together best OPC UA experts in the world to present and discuss the status and possibilities enabled by this great technology.

-You can find all presentation videos and slides from the Finnish Society of Automation.
+You can find all presentation videos and slides from the event home page at the Finnish Society of Automation.

 The event was organized in relation to the Teknologia trade show, which enabled visitors to combine it with a visit to the exhibition, where all major automation companies presented their products.